 Both progress and attainment of our PP children is good across most year groups and equivalent to others pupils in the school; this has been assisted by quality class teaching along with the support and expertise of our HLTAs in key lessons.
+This enables the support of mid and high attainers in the group.
 Where either progress or attainment is lower, targeted intervention and support is implemented.